-Bon Odori takes no technical skills or special clothes to participate.
+Bon dancing takes no technical skills or special clothes to participate.
 Just follow along and mimic others in the group; you’ll be fine!
 Anyone is welcome to take part.
 If you have never experienced Bon Odori, dress in loose, comfortable clothing and shoes.
 A chair or mat to rest on is a good idea—available seating can be hard to come by.
-Finally, be sure to come hungry and bring some cash.
-There will be some booths selling Hawaiian and Japanese treats.

 Hawaiʻi Obon Festivals